 Working indoors all day actually will deprive your from sun exposure as well which provides you with some precious vitamin D. Vitamin D is crucial for proper growth and functioning of your bones, muscles, and nerves.
 Scientists now believe it also influences how the testes work.
 Consuming vitamin D in doses of 3000-5000 IU per day for a year, will likely increase the testosterone by about 25 percent in men with low T levels according to studies.

-To much alcohol
+4: Too much alcohol

 So you have worked hard and its time to enjoy yourself with some booze, but of course not in moderation right?
 Consuming alcohol excessively is linked to several heath problems, such as liver disease, but it also has a dramatic impact on sperm count and testosterone levels.
 Heavy drinking prevents your body from producing free testosterone.
 This can also have a negative effect on your natural GH (growth hormone) levels.
 Both hormones are needed to build muscle and shed body fat and vital for healthy libido levels.
 If you hinder those hormones, you can pretty much forget having a lean muscular physique and a high sex drive.